 Goals for the day, the week, the month, or even a year.

-Right here, right now, we can separate ourselves from 97% of the American population by writing down our goals and if we’re really ambitious, we can do it every day to slip into a 1% group of highly successful people.
+Right here, right now, we can separate ourselves from most people by writing down our goals and if we’re really ambitious, we can do it every day to slip into the top group of highly successful people.

 We all have to-do lists in our head.